Deepasthambham Mahascharyam

-Deepasthambham Mahascharyam is a 1999 Malayalam film directed by K. B. Madhu and starring Dileep as an Ottamthullal dancer who is caught in a love triangle with two girls.
+Deepasthambham Mahascharyam is a 1999 Malayalam film directed by K. B. Madhu and starring Dileep as an Ottamthullal dancer who is caught in a love triangle with two girls, played by Jomol and Sangeetha.

 Plot

 Mundoor Ramanandan Nambiar is an Ottamthullal dancer who is struggling to make a living.
-Once he was hired by a rich man to perform at a week-long function.
-His daughter Priya (Sangeetha) falls in love with him but she understands that Mundoor is already in love with Indu (Jomol).
+Once he was hired by a rich man to perform for a week-long function.
+His daughter Priya falls in love with him but she understands that Mundoor is already in love with Indu.